Building a WordPress Member Directory Page - ProfilePress

 Building a WordPress Member Directory Page

-The ProfilePress plugin gives you the ability to create unlimited WordPress member directories for your membership site.
+The ProfilePress plugin allows you to create unlimited WordPress member directories for your membership site.

-If you run a membership or community site, you’ll need an easy way for people to get in touch with one another.
+If you run a membership or community site, you’ll need an easy way for people to contact one another.
 This means making everyone’s contact information and other key details readily available.
 To do that, you can put together a WordPress user directory.

 Next, you will be taken to your newly created member directory, where you can specify what fields to display in the directory and set up the criteria (directory settings).